bmlt-enabled/crouton/readme.txt

 * Header for meeting groupings are accordions, can start in closed state.
 * Multi-Select for service bodies.
 * Use format codes (or numeric IDs) to define the query.
+* Switch between tabbed view and simple list when there are less than 20 meetings (by default).

 = 3.21.2 =
 * Refactoring